enewbury/absinthe_quarry/README.md

 }
 ```
 Note: if the `author` association doesn't exist on a `Post` entity, an error will be returned.
-Future iterations of `AbsintheQuarry` will allow setting an `association` parameter to fields to override using the default name.
+Future iterations of `absinthe_quarry` will allow setting an `association` parameter to fields to override using the default name.

 You can also set add a `__` suffix to a filter field to use a different operator than equality. for example, to check for a post whose title starts with "How To" you could use
 ```graphql